Danil1234-cmd/Danil1234-cmd/README.md

 I developer and just a cool guy
 -------------------------------

 I've been programming for about two years now.
 I know Python, C#(only for Unity), and now I'm studying C++.
+I'm a member of Points Studio

 * 🌍  I'm based in Moscow
 * 🖥️  See my portfolio at [website](http://youtu.be/dQw4w9WgXcQ?si=rM-QGD9Qg07DcHVh)